l11vdo/percuss/README.md

 One drawback however was the performance of the Expo app on my phone - I didn't realise that this would impact a timings sensitve app like this and I ended up spendng a lot more time on performance optimisation than was necessary.

 There is no 'native' code - the whole app is written in React Native.
 The biggest issue I found with this was the 'single threadedness' of React Native - and in test mode I was often finding the whole UI just locking up.

-In the end I've had to accept the user can only halt playing at the end of the pattern.
+I've also had to accept, for instance, the user can only halt playing at the end of the pattern.

 ### WHAT'S NEXT?